The Edwin and Esther Prentke AAC Distinguished Lecture

 Since its inception, the Lecture has been sponsored by Prentke Romich Company, a manufacturer of AAC devices, and Semantic Compaction Systems, the developer of Minspeak™.
 ASHA Special Interest Group (SIG) 12, Augmentative and Alternative Communication, develops the lecture each year as a member of the Annual Convention Program Committee.

-The nominee should be an individual who has made a unique contribution to the field of AAC or has a unique experience as a person who uses AAC.
-Lecturers must have public speaking experience and the ability to engage in an interactive question-and-answer session with the audience.
-Some contributions to the field of AAC might include one or more of the following:
+- have made a unique contribution to the field of AAC or had a unique experience as a person who uses AAC.
+Some contributions to the field of AAC might include one or more of the following

 - presentations at AAC conferences, meetings, seminars, or webinars;